 Search percentage: 5.93%

 Kulai’s economy is made up mostly of the agriculture sector; palm oil and rubber plantation.
 It is also home to the country’s first Federal Land Development Authority (FELDA)’s settlement, FELDA Taib Andak.
-When in Kulai, feel free to drop by the Johor Premium Outlet (JPO) or enjoy outdoor activities at the Rainforest Tree House Kulai and Star Fish Leisure Farm.
-There is also a 5D Art Studio for you to visit and snap interesting shots for your Instagram feed.
+When in Kulai, feel free to drop by the Johor Premium Outlet (JPO) or enjoy outdoor activities at the Rainforest Tree House Kulai and Star Fish Leisure Farm, and snap interesting shots for your Instagram feed.
 Also, living in Kulai isn’t bad at all as it has direct access to North-South Expressway, Malaysia-Singapore Second Link, and Senai Highway.
 This network of highways provides connectivity to JB City Centre and Singapore.
 The top three developments in Kulai are Flat Temenggong, Taman Putri Kulai, and Taman Sri Pulai Perdana.
 Based on Brickz, the median price for a terrace house in Kulai is RM350,000.

 Search percentage: 8.19%